Dual Italian Citizenship

 People that qualify for citizenship jus sanguinis, have a great advantage over those that do not have Italian descents, and have to go through the naturalization process.
 Italian law states that a foreigner must live in Italy for 10 years, and meet many other requirements in order to naturalize as an Italian citizen.

 U.S. law does not formally recognize dual citizenship, but it does not prohibit it either.
 According to the U.S. State Department website, federal law “does not mention dual nationality or require a person to choose one citizenship or another.”

 Does Italy allow Dual Citizenship?

-Therefore, Italian Citizenship for Americans can be lawfully pursued.
+Therefore, Dual Citizenship with Italy can be lawfully pursued.

-Even if you do not qualify for Italian Citizenship, you may be eligible for an Italian Visa.
+Even if you do not qualify for Dual Citizenship, you may be eligible for an Italian Visa.